Grasping the subtle needs of vegetation

 First, however, Huete and his colleagues needed to solve a problem.
 Traditional remotely sensed NDVI measurements can reach a point of saturation, beyond which they underestimate the vegetation cover, particularly in densely forested areas like the Amazon.
-To overcome this limitation, Huete calculated an Enhanced Vegetation Index (EVI) from MODIS land-cover data, which is available from the Land Processes DAAC.
+To overcome this limitation, Huete calculated an Enhanced Vegetation Index (EVI) from MODIS land-cover data, which is available from NASA's Land Processes DAAC (LP DAAC).
 The EVI calculations corrected the saturation problem and provided the full canopy conditions in the Amazon.

 Instead of going dormant during the dry season, Huete discovered that vegetation in the Amazon responded to the increased amount of sunlight and became 25 percent more green and productive.
 His finding defied the long-held belief that the Amazon rain forests either decrease in productivity during the dry season, or remain the same year-round.
 Traditional NDVI and LAI measurements were not sensitive enough to see seasonal changes in the Amazon rain forest canopy, causing scientists to mischaracterize the vegetation cycle for the entire region.
 Huete said, “Dozens of papers were based on rain forest cycles being flat, with no seasonality, or assumed that rain forest vegetation would green up primarily in response to rainfall.”
 Huete’s finding meant that rain forests were very seasonal and that sunlight during the dry season was the main driver.